RoDFOPAV49bGd/JJXZbdBayXaTn/README.md

     * If cache miss, go to 2
 2. Cloudfront, has ALB set as its origin, forward the request to ALB
 3. The ALB listener has a ASG set as its target group's target therefore forward the request to one of the instances in the ASG
-4. The Rust application received the request and ask Dynamodb table `urlshortener-jjxzbdbayxatn` for data
+4. The Rust application received the request and ask DynamoDB table `urlshortener-jjxzbdbayxatn` for data
-5. The Dynamodb return the data
+5. The DynamoDB return the data
 6. The Rust application sends a response back to ALB
 7. The response return to Cloudfront
 8. The response return to user